 Shh!
 We're sharing home selling secrets and pro tips (for free!) in our Ultimate Guide to Selling Your Home.Get your free guide

 What is a mortgage broker?
-How are they different from a loan officer?
+How are they different from a mortgage consultant?

-During the loan application process, a loan officer assesses your mortgage pre-approval or loan application, and determines which loan program and rate (if any) best suits you.
+During the loan application process, a mortgage consultant assesses your mortgage pre-approval or loan application, and determines which loan program and rate (if any) best suits you.

-A loan officer is tied to one entity — the lender (or bank) that employs them.
+A mortgage consultant is tied to one entity — the lender (or bank) that employs them.
 Because of this, home loan officers aren’t able to help you shop around with other lenders to help you find a different or better rate on your home mortgage loan.
 However, they will offer you the best rate and program that you qualify for under their company’s regulations.

 Contrarily, a mortgage broker is an independent consultant.
 Because a home mortgage broker isn’t connected to one specific bank or lender, they act as a middleman, helping you to shop around for the most advantageous loan program and the best interest rate.
 Mortgage brokers are typically paid a commission by the lender who services the final loan.